Conventions¶

 The vocabularies are not interchangeable.
 "Settings" maps to PLC and SCADA vocabulary and lifecycle; "parameters" maps to recipe and process-control vocabulary.
 Operators expect both terms in their respective contexts; CORA keeps both.

-The shared infrastructure lives in cora.infrastructure.json_schema_validation and exposes two functions:
+The shared infrastructure lives in cora.shared.json_schema_validation and exposes two functions:

 validate_schema_declaration(schema, *, error_class)runs on the declarer's write path.
 Rejects schemas that are missing or that have the wrong$schema, use a forbidden keyword ($ref,oneOf,allOf, conditionals), or fail to compile.validate_values_against_schema(values, schema, *, error_class, no_schema_message)runs on the carrier's write path.